 The area combines historical interest sites, geological phenomena and plenty of walking tracks with awesome views!
-The Mt Nebo, Mt Glorious and Samford areas boast some of the best fresh water swimming spots in greater Brisbane.
-Cedar Creek, below Mt Glorious, Stony Creek, Mt Nebo, Rocky Hole in Mt Mee all boast crystal clear streams of varying depths, ideal for Brisbane Kids to cool off.
+The Mt Nebo, Mount Glorious and Samford areas boast some of the best freshwater swimming spots in greater Brisbane.
+Cedar Creek, below Mt Glorious, Stony Creek, Mt Nebo, and Rocky Hole in Mt Mee all boast crystal clear streams of varying depths, ideal for Brisbane Kids to cool off.

 A definite bucket list item to experience with your Brisbane kids is the unique sea walk between King Island and Wellington Point at low tide.
-Although popular for its waterside playground and impressive climbing trees, visitors to Wellington Point will benefit from checking the tidal conditions first as it’s only as the waters ebb away to their lowest point that the natural sand walkway stretching between the point and King Island, situated about 1km offshore, is revealed.
+Also featuring a popular waterside playground and impressive climbing trees.
+Visitors to Wellington Point will benefit from checking the tidal conditions first as it’s only as the waters ebb to their lowest point that the natural sand walkway stretching between the point and King Island, situated about 1km offshore, is revealed.

 Roma Street Parklands

 Fern Gully is a short walk through a cool rainforest environment.
 Your children will love the towering ferns and waterfalls.
 See how many Water Monitor Lizards they can spot on the trees and rocks.
-The lake is home to many bird and reptile species, it is fenced and has BBQs and seating beside it.
+The lake is home to many bird and reptile species; it is fenced and has BBQs and seating beside it.

 We are lucky to live where we do, with many natural attractions around Brisbane.
 With so much natural beauty on our doorstep, there is no excuse not to get out and explore all our natural world has to offer.